Shawn5cents/Phoney/docs/getting-started.md

    - Set WebSocket URL to `[Your Domain]/api/audio-stream`
    - Configure audio format to MULAW

-### Google Cloud Setup
+### OpenAI Setup
-1. Create a project in the [Google Cloud Console](https://console.cloud.google.com)
-2. Enable required APIs:
-   - Gemini API
+1. Create an account at [OpenAI](https://platform.openai.com)
+2. Generate an API key in your account settings
+3. Ensure you have access to:
-   - Cloud Speech-to-Text API
+   - Speech-to-text API (gpt-4o-transcribe)
-   - Cloud Text-to-Speech API
+   - Text-to-speech API (gpt-4o-mini-tts)
-3. Create a service account with access to these APIs
-4. Download the service account key file
-5. Enable real-time streaming features for Speech-to-Text
-6. Configure speech recognition model for phone calls
+4. Store your API key securely in your environment variables

 ### Pusher Setup
 1. Create a Pusher Channels account at [pusher.com](https://pusher.com)